gurleendhod/Clima/README.md

 <br>

-2. Clicking on the icon first the application loads and the main screen appears.
+2. Clicking on the icon first the application loads and then main screen with the users' current location and its temperature appears.

 <img src="images/Loading.jpeg" height="350px">        <img src="images/Front.jpeg" height="350px">